 Location: 225 Calhoun Street, Suite 200

 Public Safety at the University of Cincinnati is committed to providing a safe campus environment for students, faculty, staff and visitors.

 Location: Edwards 3

-The Title IX Office leads the university in creating and maintaining a community in which all persons may participate in university programs and activities regardless of their sex, sexual orientation, gender or gender identity and expression.
+The Office of Gender, Equity, & Inclusion leads the university in creating and maintaining a community in which all persons may participate in university programs and activities regardless of their sex, sexual orientation, gender or gender identity and expression.

 University Health Services